pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

       --namespace tap-install
     ```

-1. Get the status of the Prisma Scanner package repository, and ensure the status updates to Reconcile succeeded by running:
+1. Get the status of the Prisma Scanner package repository, and ensure that the status updates to Reconcile succeeded by running:

     ```console
     tanzu package repository get prisma-scanning-repository --namespace tap-install